 Our Results.
 Our first observation is that standard results in the literature on randomness extractors already imply that universal hashing performs nearly as well ideal hashing, provided the data items have enough entropy [BBR, ILL, CG, Zuc].
-Specifically, if we have T data items coming from a block source $(X_1, \ldots, X_T)$ where each data item has (Renyi) entropy at least $m + 2\log(T/\varepsilon)$ and H is a random universal hash function mapping to $\{0, 1\}^m$ , then $(H(X_1), \ldots, H(X_T))$ has statistical difference at most $\varepsilon$ from T uniform and independent elements of $\{0, 1\}^m$ .
-Thus, any event that would occur with some probability p under ideal hashing now occurs with probability $p \pm \varepsilon$ .
+Specifically, if we have T data items coming from a block source (X_1, \ldots, X_T) where each data item has (Renyi) entropy at least $m + 2\log(T/\varepsilon)$ and H is a random universal hash function mapping to $\{0, 1\}^m$, then $(H(X_1), \ldots, H(X_T))$ has statistical difference at most ε from T uniform and independent elements of $\{0, 1\}^m$.
+Thus, any event that would occur with some probability p under ideal hashing now occurs with probability $p \pm \varepsilon$.
 This allows us to automatically translate existing results for ideal hashing into results for universal hashing in our model.

 In our remaining results, we focus on reducing the amount of entropy required from the data items.
-Assuming our hash function has a description size o(mt), then we must have (1 - o(1))mbits of entropy per item for the hashing to "behave like" ideal hashing (because the entropy of $(H(X_1), \ldots, H(X_T))$ is at most the sum of the entropies of H and the $X_i$ 's).
+Assuming our hash function has a description size o(mt), then we must have (1 - o(1))mbits of entropy per item for the hashing to "behave like" ideal hashing (because the entropy of $(H(X_1), \ldots, H(X_T))$ is at most the sum of the entropies of H and the X_i 's).
 The standard analysis mentioned above requires an additional $2\log(T/\varepsilon)$ bits of entropy per block.
 In the randomness extraction literature, the additional entropy required is typically not significant because $\log(T/\varepsilon)$ is much smaller than m.
 However, it can be significant in our applications.
 For example, a typical setting is hashing $T = \Theta(M)$ items into $2^m = M$ bins.
-Here $m + 2\log(T/\varepsilon) \ge 3m - O(1)$ and we require 3 times more entropy than the lower bound of (1 - o(1))m.
+Here $m + 2\log(T/\varepsilon) \ge 3m - O(1)$ and thus the standard analysis requires 3 times more entropy than the lower bound of (1 - o(1))m.
+(The bounds obtained for the specific applications mentioned below are even larger, sometimes due to the need for a subconstant ε and sometimes due to the fact items need to be hashed into several locations.)

 We use a variety of general techniques to reduce the entropy required.
-These include switching from statistical difference (equivalently, $\ell_1$ distance) to Renyi entropy (equivalently, $\ell_2$ distance or collision probability) throughout the analysis and decoupling the probability that a hash function is "good" from the uniformity of the hashed values $h(X_i)$ .
+These include switching from statistical difference (equivalently, l_1 distance) to Renyi entropy (equivalently, l_2 distance or collision probability) throughout the analysis and decoupling the probability that a hash function is "good" from the uniformity of the hashed values $h(X_i)$.
 We can reduce the entropy required even further if we use 4-wise independent hash functions, which also have very fast implementations [TZ].